OSUKED/Power-Station-Dictionary/docs/use-cases/carbon-intensity.md

 ### Data Preparation

-We'll start by loading in the attribute data
+We'll start by loading the dictionary’s attribute data.
+This data has been automatically extracted from other datasets which have been linked to assets in the dictionary.

 ```python
 attributes_fp = 'https://osuked.github.io/Power-Station-Dictionary/object_attrs/dictionary_attributes.csv'